Spoiler-light practical guide

 Delirium

 The most dangerous stress state.
 Builds from extreme events, repeated failures, and pushing exertion too far.
 At high delirium, your perception of reality may shift, opening hidden insights but also causing severe penalties.
 Cross-checked from community reports.
+The safe house is the most reliable delirium recovery spot.

 Exertion